DataTools4Heart/DP-Clinical-ICL/README.md

 1. Loading and merging the necessary MIMIC-IV files
 2. Formatting ICD codes correctly
 3. Creating the required data structure with discharge summaries and their associated codes

+> **Note**: The extraction process typically takes a few minutes to complete, as it needs to process and merge large CSV files.
+The exact time depends on your system's CPU and memory speed.

 ### Running the Extraction